bryndsey/dnd-app/README.md

 ### Testing

+The testing is not as comprehensive as I would normally do in a production codebase given the time constraints.
+I tried to cover a handful of the most important pieces of functionality and demonstrate general testing abilities.

-I opted to use a mixture of unit and end-to-end (e2e) style tests.
+I used a mixture of unit and end-to-end (e2e) style tests.

 The unit tests that I implemented using Vitest (similar to Jest) primarily test my stateless components.
 I could have also tested the stateful components by using techniques like mocking, but given time constraints I opted not to do that at the moment.